 A very old and sturdy cast iron pipe was uncovered which had, apparently, been re-purposed to form part of the rainwater drainage system of the dry dock.
 It is believed to have been originally part of a water hydraulic system used to operate cranes, etc, as can be seen at the nearby Ellesmere Port boat museum.
 It is the first example discovered at Chester and more research will be needed.

-Work continued at a very slow rate and it became clear CRT were not going to repair the existing culvert but were undertaking a more complicated major modification.
+Work continued at a very slow rate and it became clear CRT were not going to repair the existing culvert but were undertaking a more complicated and unnecessary major modification.

 Repairing the culvert back to its original design would have been very straightforward, cost effective and quick.
 It would have also been an acceptable solution from an operational and heritage perspective.